Teacher Certification Applicants

-Because teacher licensure students are not seeking to complete a degree at WCU, some policies and procedures differ for teacher licensure students as compared with degree-seeking students.
+Because teacher certification students are not seeking to complete a degree at WCU, some policies and procedures differ for teacher certification students as compared with degree-seeking students.
 (All non-degree students who wish to be considered for degree-seeking status must submit the appropriate new application for admission as well as all required supporting documentation.)
 Some of the differences include:

 - Classification as a non-degree seeking student (as opposed to a first-year, transfer or re-enrolling student)